BillNace/18341_P1_Warmup/README.md

 ![Choose a repo](./Images/GS3_ChoseRepo.png)

-5. Select the "final" branch that you want to submit.
+5. Select the "gradescope_final" branch that you want to submit.

 6. Press submit!